Wait a minute? So, where’d we land on the moral question — on matters of right and wrong? Is there anywhere for us to stand to make such judgments?

 Remember that all behaviors are intended to solve a problem, or achieve a specific aim.
 That’s what distinguishes life from rocks.
 And if a behavior is meant to solve a specific problem or achieve a specific aim, then the standard of objectivity is the problem or aim.

-With a specific problem or aim in hand, we can determine whether a behavior is ‘good’ or ‘bad’ or ‘better’ or ‘worse’ than other behaviors that are meant to solve the same problem or achieve the same aim.
+With a specific problem or aim in hand, we can determine whether a behavior is ‘good’ or ‘bad’ at solving the problem or aim.

 But, what about our aims?
 Aren’t they themselves conjectured?
 Yes, although our aims stem from the problem of survival and replication, they too are now of our own making.
 We alone decide how to play the rap game.
 But, again, artificiality by no means implies moral relativism here.
 There’s still the world to consider — an objective world of which we, our aims, and our experience are indeed a part.